 You may dread it, but it’s that time of year again: the time when your horse’s winter coat sprouts long, thick and fluffy.
 You pull him out for a ride and spend 40 minutes knocking the mud off every part of his body, and another 60 minutes trying to dry him out after your ride.
 If this situation sounds familiar, body clipping might be just the solution you need.
 Read on to learn more about the 10 steps to successfully body clip your horse.

-The first commandment of clipping is thou shalt blanket.
+The first commandment of horse body clipping is thou shalt blanket.
 If you or your boarding help aren’t available at least twice a day to switch out blankets from light to heavy or remove when needed in warmer climates, you’re better off not clipping and leaving your horse with his full coat, using a lightweight waterproof sheet as needed.

 When you take away your horse’s natural protection, needless to say, you’ve got to commit to keeping him warm and dry with the right wardrobe of blankets.